 Students receive an online bachelor’s degree in marketing.
 They take courses focusing on consumer behavior, marketing research, and business fundamentals to understand how consumers interact and communicate value.

 This is the perfect time to start if you are interested in a marketing career.
 The U.S. lists marketing managers, sales managers, and market research analysts among its top jobs.
-News 100 Best Jobs result from their low unemployment rates and high salaries.
+News 100 Best Jobs results from their low unemployment rates and high salaries.

 Students who work full-time can complete an online bachelor’s degree in marketing.
 The same rigorous curriculum is used in web-based programs as brick-and-mortar options, allowing for similar advancement opportunities for students.
 Students who manage additional obligations, such as child care or family care, and their class and work schedules will find the online format ideal.